 For similar student surveys, you can include the QR code on paper materials passed out to students, place it on a board in a common area or even have it in a presentation deck.

-Including a QR code on your product box is a great way to quickly collect customer feedback and suggestions.
+Including a QR code on your product box is also a great way to collect customer feedback and suggestions quickly.
 Consider using a matrix or dropdown question type to understand what features the customers value most.

 Wrapping up: QR code survey best practices

 Let’s wrap up with a few tips to help you make your QR surveys more effective.

 - Decide where your code should lead.
 Do you want it to lead to an order form, a scheduling tool, a website or a conversation with your brand?

 - QR code scams are on the rise.
 So consistently brand your QR codes, and customize your survey links.
 This will help people know where the survey came from and where it leads.

 - To borrow a rule of real estate: location, location, location.
 Make sure your QR code is located up, front and center in an easy-to-spot area.
 For example, if your business has lots of footfalls, place it at the checkout or waiting room.
 If it is service-oriented, you can place it on employee ID cards or mobile phones to enable quick reviews.